Organization: Village Hopecore International

 Job Type: Fellowship (fulltime)

-The primary role of the global Micro-Enterprise Fellow is to provide technical expertise and input, as a member of the micro-enterprise department.
-The fellow plays a supporting role, in that (s) he should not be fulfilling duties that Kenyan staff members are capable of completing.
-The primary objective of the micro-enterprise fellow is to build capacity of the Micro Enterprise Department.
+The primary role of the global Micro-Enterprise Fellow is to provide technical expertise and input, as a member of the Micro-Enterprise Department.
+The fellow plays a supporting role, in that (s)he should not be fulfilling duties that Kenyan staff members are capable of completing.
+The primary objective of the Micro-Enterprise Fellow is to build capacity of the Micro-Enterprise Department.

 The fellow takes part in a wide variety of activities in and out of the field.
 He or she will spend approximately 75% of their time in the office and 25% fieldwork.

-Other roles of the fellow include completing tasks assigned by the Board of Directors; grant seeking and writing, problem solving and community relations.
+Other roles of the Fellow include completing tasks assigned by the Board of Directors; grant seeking and writing, problem solving and community relations.

-- Supervise loan client characteristics database.
+- Supervise and update the loan client characteristics database.

 - Oversee and manage greenhouse loan program.